-9.5.1 Molecular diagnostics for HIV infection should be performed on the following occasions.
-9.5.1.1 Non-breastfed infants: 1C During the first 48 hours and prior to hospital discharge; If HIGH RISK, at 2 weeks of age; At 6 weeks (or at least 2 weeks after cessation of infant prophylaxis); At 12 weeks (or at least 8 weeks after cessation of infant prophylaxis); On other occasions if additional risk; HIV antibody testing for seroreversion should be checked at age 18-24 months.
-BHIVA guidelines on duration of PEP have changed for VERY LOW-RISK infants, see section 8.1.
-9.5.1.2 Breastfed infants: During the first 48 hours and prior to hospital discharge; 1C At 2 weeks of age; 1D Monthly for the duration of breastfeeding; 1D At 4 and 8 weeks after cessation of breastfeeding; 1D HIV antibody testing for seroreversion should be checked at age 18-24 months.
-1C
+9.5.1.1 Molecular diagnostics for HIV infection should be performed on the following occasions: 1C During the first 48 hours and prior to hospital discharge; At 6 weeks (or at least 2 weeks after cessation of infant prophylaxis); At 12 weeks (or at least 8 weeks after cessation of infant prophylaxis); On other occasions if additional risk including at 2 weeks of age if HIGH RISK at delivery.
+BHIVA guidelines on duration of PEP have changed for VERY LOW-RISK infants (see section 8.1).
+9.5.1.2 Antibody testing If the mother's antibody status is not documented, an HIV antibody test should be performed on the first sample from the infant.
+HIV antibody testing for seroreversion should be checked at age 22-24 months.
+Although an HIV antibody test may be negative before this time, engagement in care should continue until at least 18 months of age.